darkki/cdkpc/readme.md

 1. text-store (default barter.vg export): game_name -- steam_url [Doom 8 - https://store.steampowered.com/app/xxxxxx/]

 *output_file*
-1. reddit: - game_title_with_steam_url - game_price(italics)
+1. reddit: (unordered_list) game_title(linked_to_steam_url) - game_price(bold&italics)

 **[ Help - Misc ]**

-- If price check has failed or price not found, then you should find games with price as "MCN!" in output_file and do manual check on those or re-run those items. (ability to do automatic re-check of failed items coming in future!)
+- If price check (and auto-recheck)has failed or price not found, then after processing you should find games with price as "MCN!" in output_file and do manual check on those or re-run those items.
+- If autorecheck is enabled, GL-isf will automatically try to re-scrape failed item once with more reliability (slightly slower too).
+- More input/output_file formats will be coming in future.
+Plus input_file format auto-detection and maybe configurable output formatting.